 The thinned vaginal walls are more prone to tearing and thus can also leave a woman at higher risk of STDs.
 Women who are sexually active in menopause with different partners still need to use protection to prevent contracting an STD.

-Fortunately, vaginal atrophy can be effectively treated by an experienced OB/GYN doctor.
-If you are experiencing symptoms, make an appointment with your well woman care provider in order to receive a proper diagnosis and an effective treatment plan.
+Fortunately, vaginal atrophy can be effectively treated by an experienced OB-GYN doctor.
+If you’re experiencing symptoms, make an appointment with a well-woman care provider to receive a proper diagnosis and an effective treatment plan.

-During your appointment, your doctor may perform a pelvic exam and pap smear, or a urine test.
+During your appointment, your doctor may perform a pelvic exam and pap smear and order a urine test.

 Your doctor may initially recommend applying an over-the-counter vaginal moisturizer every couple of days and using a water-based lubricant during sex.
 For more intense symptoms, you may be prescribed a topical estrogen, which comes in several forms:

 If your symptoms coincide with other symptoms of menopause, your doctor may recommend higher doses of systemic estrogen therapy through the use of an estrogen pill or patch.

 Estrogen therapies, while very effective, have associated risks for all women that you should talk about with your doctor and thoroughly understand before beginning their use.

 While vaginal dryness and irritation can be frustrating and cause greater health problems, like urinary tract infections, you don't have to suffer silently.

-The well woman care gynecologists at North Florida's All About Women are here to provide compassionate gynecological care throughout all stages of a woman's life.
-If you are experiencing symptoms of vaginal atrophy or other symptoms of menopause, make an appointment with our Gainesville or Lake City office today.
+The well-woman care gynecologists at All About Women in Gainesville, Florida, are here to provide compassionate gynecological care throughout all stages of a woman's life.
+If you’re experiencing symptoms of vaginal atrophy or other symptoms of menopause, make an appointment with our Gainesville or Lake City office today.